 Figure 45.
-4-wire Touch Screen Construction
+4-Wire Touch Screen Construction

 The 4-wire touch screen panel works by applying a voltage across the vertical or horizontal resistive network.
-The A/D converts the voltage measured at the point where the panel is touched.
-A measurement of the Y position of the pointing device is made by connecting the X+ input to A/D converter input, driving Y+ to +VDD and Y- to GND using switches internal to the TSC2300, and digitizing the voltage seen at the X+ input.
+The ADC converts the voltage measured at the point where the panel is touched.
+A measurement of the Y position of the pointing device is made by connecting the X+ input to the ADC input, driving Y+ to +VDD and Y-to GND using switches internal to the TSC2301, and digitizing the voltage seen at the X+ input.
 The voltage measured is determined by the voltage divider developed at the point of touch.
-For this measurement, the horizontal panel resistance in the X+ lead does not affect the conversion, due to the high input impedance of the A/D converter.
+For this measurement, the horizontal panel resistance in the X+ lead does not affect the conversion, due to the high input impedance of the ADC.

-Voltage is then applied to the other axis, and the A/D converts the voltage representing the X position on the screen.
+Voltage is then applied to the other axis, and the ADC converts the voltage representing the X position on the screen.
 This provides the X and Y coordinates to the associated processor.

-Measuring touch pressure (Z) can also be done with the TSC2300.
+Measuring touch pressure (Z) can also be done with the TSC2301.
 To determine pen or finger touch, the pressure of the touch needs to be determined.
 Generally, it is not necessary to have very high performance for this test, therefore, the 8-bit resolution mode is recommended (however, calculations are shown with the 12-bit resolution mode).
 There are several different ways of performing this measurement.
-The TSC2300 supports two methods.
-The first method requires knowing the X-plate resistance, measurement of the X-Position, and two additional cross panel measurements (Z2 and Z1) of the touch screen (see Figure 46).
-Using equation 1 calculates the touch resistance:
+The TSC2301 supports two methods.
+The first method requires knowing the X-plate resistance, measurement of the X-position, and two additional cross panel measurements (Z2 and Z1) of the touch screen (see Figure 46).
+Using Equation 1 calculates the touch resistance: